LTUC/amman-dotnet-401d2/Curriculum/Class33/lab/README.md

 registration of a new account.
 Have this email be a simple Welcome message to the user.

 **User Story 3:** Refer to the suggested wireframes as a guideline of how to format the receipt page.
 This page should be generated and presented to the user after they select the "Checkout" button on the Cart page.

+In the suggested wireframe, it shows order information.
+Don't worry about displaying that now, only show the actual products and the total cost.
+You will add order specific information in Sprint 3.

 **User Story 4:** When the user selects "Checkout" on their cart page, this should trigger an email to be sent to the user with a summary of their purchases.